Jacqueline Sagen, Ph.D., M.B.A.

 Towards this goal, our current research initiatives and challenges include:

 - Development and assessment of more clinically relevant behavioral models for chronic pain with better predictive validity for clinical translation,

 - Discovery and characterization of novel mammalian and non-mammalian peptides that can be developed for long-term chronic pain management,

 - Design of synergistic combination analgesic gene constructs for cell transplantation or viral vector-based delivery,

-- Addition of exercise training to enhance analgesic benefits and overall well-being,
+- Addition of exercise training to reduce inflammation and enhance analgesic benefits for overall long-term well-being.

 American Society for Neural Therapy and Repair